-The thienothiazinone derivative 18 and some compounds of the 26-33 series show affinity with a great selectivity for the 5-HT3 over the 5-HT4 receptor; the piperazinylacylamino derivatives 39-42 show affinity for the 5-HT4 receptor with a great selectivity over the 5-HT3 receptor; the other tested compounds do not have any affinity for either receptor.
-Such a trend is compliant with what we already know, that is, those compounds where the basic nitrogen connected to the aromatic acyl group is constrained within rigid structures, like for example, the piperidine into a tropane ring system, show higher affinity for the 5-HT3 receptor rather than the 5-HT4 receptor; on the contrary, flexible structures where the aromatic acyl group is connected to the piperidine ring through an amide linkage have a higher affinity for the 5-HT4 receptor rather than the 5-HT3 receptor [8].
+The thienothiazinone derivative 18 and some compounds of the piperazine series 26-33 show affinity with a great selectivity for the 5-HT3 over the 5-HT4 receptor.
+The piperazinylacylamino derivatives 39-42 show affinity for the 5-HT4 receptor with a great selectivity over the 5-HT3 receptor.
+The other tested compounds do not have any affinity for either receptor.
+This trend complies with previously reported findings: that is, those compounds where the basic nitrogen, connected to the aromatic acyl, is constrained within rigid structures, like for example the piperidine into a tropane ring system, show higher affinity for the 5-HT3 receptor rather than the 5-HT4 receptor; on the contrary, flexible structures where the aromatic acyl group is connected to the piperidine ring through an amide linkage have a higher affinity for the 5-HT4 receptor rather than the 5-HT3 receptor [8].